nourou6/wismon/README.md

       ```
       00 00 * * * python -m wismon -d PATH_TO_WORKING_DIRECTORY json-gen
       ```
-      For Python 2.6, append the file name to the module:
+      For Python 2.6, append the object name to the module:

       ```
       00 00 * * * python -m wismon.__main__ -d PATH_TO_WORKING_DIRECTORY json-gen